-6. Task VI: Implementation Plans
+8. Task VIII: Implementation Plans

 - a.
 The Landscape Architect shall develop a conceptual framework to implement the desired activities and provide alternative scenarios on how they could be accommodated. - b.
-Based on research community outreach, and analysis findings, the Landscape Architect shall prepare concept designs to support the desired activities and provide for review by internal and external stakeholders.
+Based on research and analysis findings, technical advisory input, and community outreach, the Landscape Architect shall prepare concept designs to support the desired activities and provide for review by internal and external stakeholders.
 This should include three Master Plan alternative scenarios.
-The three

-Master Plan alternative scenarios should:

-- Anticipate phased build out and implementation of the Master Plan. - Incorporate the Plan Area projects identified by the City. - Provide a clear understanding of how to achieve the build out of key Master Plan components in a Strategic Action Plan that outlines the implementation of short-term (0-3 years), medium-term (5-10 years) and long-term (10-20 years) recommended projects, tasks, and programming.

-c.
-For each Scenario, the Landscape Architect shall, include:

-- A plan to determine where new park and recreation amenities will be located based on the feedback received from the local communities of Elysian Park. - A robust assessment of the existing Elysian Park Therapeutic Recreation Center, which is in need of renovations and updated amenities that are ADA compliant. - An analysis of the opportunities and constraints of the Plan Area. - Order of magnitude project cost estimates for each alternative. - Likely phasing of implementation of each scenario. - An analysis of proposed projects that are in response to needs identified and criteria used. - An analysis of the existing needs for each public and private street within Elysian Park. - The strategy for modernization improvements to bicycle, ADA, and pedestrian circulation.
-An analysis of the condition of the existing trail network and make recommendations for improvements and expansion where appropriate. - The strategy for neighborhood and community connectivity, including an analysis of existing and projected commuter traffic, special event traffic, and parking activities for each day of the week.
-This analysis should consider how external transportation projects may affect the internal circulation of the park, and should have an intention to repair the fragmentation of the Park created by the State Route 110 Highway. - The strategic approach for balancing development with the Park's ecosystem. - An analysis of opportunities to manage use and programming in existing and planned facilities. - Recommendations identified by community members and other interested parties.
+The three Master Plan alternatives should: - Anticipate phased build out and implementation of the Master Plan. - Incorporate the Plan Area projects identified by the City. - Provide a clear understanding of how to achieve build out of key Master Plan components in a plausible timetable. - c.
+For each Scenario, the Landscape Architect shall include: - An analysis of the opportunities and constraints of the Plan Area. - Order of magnitude project cost estimates for each alternative. - Likely phasing of implementation of each scenario. - New Uses: Analysis of proposed projects that are in response to needs identified and criteria used. - The strategy for landscaping, project siting, and for pedestrian and bicycle circulation. - The strategy for neighborhood and community interface and connectivity. - Design criteria and material palette consistent with the 2014 Vision Plan to be used for all future new onsite projects and project elements, including building materials, landform modifications, lighting, signage, furniture, plant materials, etc. - Biology and habitat approach. - Other considerations identified by community members and other interested parties.

-d.
-The Landscape Architect shall determine viable sustainability approaches to meet, address, and/or design all requirements and aspects related to the project, which are consistent with the City's goals for sustainability.
-This includes consideration of energy and water-efficient practices and products, including but not limited to: solar panels and clean energy infrastructure to power proposed and existing park facilities, and expanding the use of recycled water for park irrigation.